bobleesj/bobleesj.github.io/docs/source/essays.rst

 .. _innovators-dilemma:

-The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen
+The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen
 --------------------------------------------------------------------------------------------------

 Despite seemingly sound managerial practices, such as listening to existing customers and continued investment in technology, great companies are often displaced as market leaders.
-According to Clayton M. Christensen, in The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail, it is precisely due to these widely accepted practices of good management that leading firms are confronted with great profit loss and eventual bankruptcy.
+According to Clayton M. Christensen, in The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail, it is precisely due to these widely accepted practices of good management that leading firms are confronted with great profit loss and eventual bankruptcy.
 The fall of these incumbents begs the question, “Why do great companies fail?”
 In his book,